 Undergraduate and graduate international applicants may need to submit TOEFL scores, a student visa, and evidence of sufficient funds for tuition.

-Saint Joseph’s University’s fall 2015 acceptance rate was 82 percent.
+U.S. News & World Report says that Saint Joseph’s University’s fall 2016 acceptance rate was 78 percent.
 U.S. News rates the school as “selective.”

 Enrollment & Attendance at Saint Joseph’s